Main Content

 Main Tasks

--Fabrication of tandem solar cells
+• Fabrication of wide-bandgap perovskite solar cells

 Methods & Tools

--Standard solar cell characterization techniques
+• Standard solar cell characterization techniques

 Preferred Background